Optional email code

 Madeline (Maddy) Urbish currently works in government relations in New Jersey, focusing her energy on environmental issues.
 Her experience includes work in policy, public relations, and government affairs in the City of Trenton, the State of New Jersey, and in Washington, DC.
 Maddyís work focuses on environmental conservation policy on both a state and national level.
 Her prior experience includes working in the fields of juvenile justice, prisoner reentry, and homelessness prevention.
 In her current position with New Jersey Audubon as Director of the Coalition for the Delaware River Watershed, Maddy is responsible for leading a group of 100 nongovernmental organizations across the four states of the Delaware River Basin to effectively advocate for protecting and restoring the natural resources of the region.
 This includes lobbying for federal legislation and funding to support environmental conservation, working with state partners to advocate for policies and funding to protect clean water, and facilitating communication and collaboration among the nonprofit and governmental sectors throughout the region.
 Recently, Maddy led the coalitionís successful advocacy efforts focused on the Delaware River Basin Conservation Act, which was passed by Congress and signed by President Obama in December 2016.
 Maddy previously spent a year in the nationís capital working for an U.S. Representative from California as well as a private consulting firm specializing in water resources.
 Prior to moving to Washington, DC, Maddy worked at the College of New Jersey for four years, first as an AmeriCorps member and later as a full-time project specialist focused on prisoner reentry, juvenile justice, and homelessness prevention policy.
 Born in New York, NY and raised in Cresskill, NJ, Maddy has spent the majority of her life in the Garden State.
 She attended The College of New Jersey where she earned two Bachelor Degrees in History and Political Science in 2011 and earned her Master of Public Administration from the Fels Institute of Government of the University of Pennsylvania in 2014.
 Maddy serves on the Board of the Delaware River Greenway Partnership and in her spare time loves to cook, read, and take her dogs for long walks with her husband near their home in Stockton, NJ.

-As the Marketing & Development Manager, Kaitlyn Wojtowicz is responsible for ensuring brand consistency across all internal and external communications for the North Jersey affiliate of Susan G. Komen.
-Her purview covers creating printed and electronic graphic materials, as well as, all electronic and traditional communications with constituents and supporters.
-Kaitlyn also focuses on recruiting, managing, and stewarding third-party fundraisers coordinated by local supporters.
-In addition to fundraising and development work, Kaitlyn is responsible for all public relations and communications, including writing press releases, pitching stories to local media contacts, social media, and traditional and new media advertising.
-Kaitlyn came to Komen North Jersey with six years of experience in non-profit communications having worked previously for Answer, a program of Rutgers University that provides and promotes comprehensive sex education.
-There she held several different positions and functioned in an assistant managing editor role for their teen-written magazine, served as the vanguard of style and brand for all internal and external communications, wrote grants and served as their marketing manager.
-Kaitlyn graduated in 2010 from The College of New Jersey with a B.A. and a double major in English and womenís and gender studies and a minor in politics, law and philosophy (pre-law).
-Kaitlyn received her M.A. from the Graduate School of New Brunswick at Rutgers University in womenís and gender studies in 2014.
-She resides in Hillsborough, NJ and is an avid distance runner.
+As the Director of External Relations, Kaitlyn is responsible for all external facing communications of the organization including, grant writing, traditional and new media communications, and building and stewarding relationships with key local and state stakeholders.
+Kaitlyn also advocates for Planned Parenthood of Metropolitan New Jersey on the state and local level.
+She previously worked for Susan G. Komen North Jersey as the Marketing and Development Manager.
+Prior to Komen, Kaitlyn worked for six years at Answer, a program of Rutgers University that provides and promotes comprehensive sex education.
+There she held several different positions including as an editor for their teen-written magazine, served as the vanguard of the brand for all internal and external communications, wrote grants and served as the marketing manager.
+Kaitlyn graduated in 2010 from The College of New Jersey with a B.A. and a double major in English and women's and gender studies and a minor in politics, law and philosophy and received her M.A. from the Graduate School of New Brunswick at Rutgers University in women's and gender studies in 2014.
+She is currently pursuing a Master's in public administration and policy from American University.
+Kaitlyn resides in Hillsborough, NJ and is an avid distance runner.

 Built by on